Grusteam/routers/README.md

 Serge Zhuravlev Vanilla SPA Router

-1. Import
+1. Import.
     Import router creator from router.js file.
     import anyNameForRouterCreator from './router';

-2. Creation and config
+2. Creation and config.
     Create router with config
     You can pass a container or it selector with all routes or on array with all of them.